Bruderjulian/PackageStats/README.md

 ```

 ---

 ## Usage

-if installed globally, it can be called with the Cli:
+When installed globally, it can be called with a CLI:
 ```bash
  packageStats scan
 ```